lewishowles/components/src/components/content/data-table/data-table.md

 | `columnClasses`             | `Vue class binding` | `""`    | Classes to apply to both this column's heading and cells.                                                                                                            |
 | `tabularNums`               | `boolean`           | `false` | Whether to apply tabular number formatting (`tabular-nums`) to cells in this column.
 Useful for numeric columns to ensure digits align vertically.                   |

+Each heading and cell has a default `min-w-32`, preventing cells from getting too small and allowing a narrow table to scroll.
+This can be overridden with `columnClasses` (the heading and cells), `headingClasses`, or `cellClasses`.

 ### `name`

 - type: `string`